Skip to content

 January 31, 2014 by Andrea Szyper

-Castelluccio, the lentil capital of Italy, and an easy day trip on the Umbria Untour
+Castelluccio, the lentil capital of Italy, and an easy day trip on the Umbria UnTour

-There are so many ways to enjoy Italy, and our Untour offerings there are an embarrassment of riches: major cities, gorgeous countryside, placid mountains, and dramatic seaside.
+There are so many ways to enjoy Italy, and our UnTour offerings there are an embarrassment of riches: major cities, gorgeous countryside, placid mountains, and dramatic seaside.
 You could run around for months and not see it all.
 But if you are looking for a more laid back, off-road experience, consider Umbria.

 Slow Food